kushaldas/summertraining/docs/faq.rst

-faq
+FAQ
 ====

-They are  not in any particular order.
+The questions  are  not in any particular order.

 What all topics would be covered?
 ----------------------------------